steinuil/steinuil.github.io/posts/types-of-parser-combinators.md

 As you do, because what programs do is transform data, and you only have one hammer, and so all programs are compilers.
 Usually this involves consuming less-structured input and producing more-structured output.
 [This is called parsing](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/), and this is why you have a parsing problem.

 This input could be a _stream_ of things, be it characters, bytes, or tokens, or it could be a _tree_ of things, be it a hash table, the AST of a program, JSON, HTML, s-expressions, or any sort of arborescent structure you might think of.
 What a parser does, then, is to take that structure, or maybe just part of it, and make sense of it.
 Sometimes it doesn't make sense, and in that case we want to return an error.
-We can turn this into a [type][1]:
+We can turn this into a type:

 ```typescript
 type Output<T> = {